MailCheck-co/mailcheck.site/src/routes/blog/why-hosting-email-at-home-is-not-good-idea/index.md

 ---
 published: true
-title: HOSTING EMAIL AT HOME ISN'T GOOD IDEA
+title: HOSTING EMAIL AT HOME ISN'T A GOOD IDEA
 date: 20.07.2019
 readingTime: 3 min read
 snippet: Now days it's pretty simple task to launch mail server at home.
 Tools like docker and virtualization can help us to run MTA in a few minutes.
 But you shouldn't.
 SMTP wasn't designed in secure manner and SPAM is q global problem for that old standard.